json-schema-org/referencing/draft-handrews-jri.md

 By definition, a standalone JRI implementation is an implementation that, in its default configuration, can only correctly process JRI in context-independent documents.

 Such implementations MAY offer non-default configurations that incorporate context-aware behavior from any known context specification(s).
-Implementations SHOULD document the conditions under which such non-default configurations are safe to use, and any assumptions involved that could produce unexpected behavior if used with a document tha does not conform to the relevant context specification.
+Implementations SHOULD document the conditions under which such non-default configurations are safe to use, and any assumptions involved that could produce unexpected behavior if used with a document that does not conform to the relevant context specification.

 ## The interoperable JRI Subset {#interop-subset}